 Grandfather Richard Shaw said Brianna was at the Dunedin BMX club when she fell from her bike and jabbed herself with her handlebars.

-Brianna had a large Wilms’ tumour, which affected the kidneys.
+Brianna was found to have a large Wilms’ tumour, which affected the kidneys.

 When members of the Dunedin BMX community found out it "spread through the clubs like wildfire", Mr Shaw said.

 They contacted professional riders, who signed their jerseys and sent them to Brianna to raise her spirits.

 Those jerseys brought a huge smile to her face and she still took them out today, he said.